dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 {{< figure_resizing src="hotkeys.png" width=400 >}}

 Once done, remember to save the annotations.
-The annotations are saved in an `XML` file with a file name matching to image file name as shown below.
+The annotations are saved in an `XML` file with a file name matching to the image file name as shown below.
 {{< figure_resizing src="xml_files.png" >}}

 It took me a few hours to meticulously label the images.